 What we can do?

-I recently discovered that one of my blog entries was used as one of the reference in a bill submitted to congress, that would require senior high school students to undergo basic journalism.
-This, to educate the young people how to responsibly use free speech.
+I recently discovered that one of my blog entries was used as one of the references in a bill submitted to Congress, that would require senior high school students to undergo basic journalism.
+This, to educate young people on how to responsibly use free speech.

 While I agree and believe that education is the first intervention to form or correct a behavior, older kids alone should not be the focus.
 GMRC should be reintroduced in all age levels, with emphasis and application on online engagements.
 In addition, parents, yayas and grannies, should also be educated to guide small kids in their screen time limit and online exploration.

-This year, I will give more time on this side of advocacy.
-Aside from the on-going collaboration, giving talks for parents, teachers and older kids, I have some projects in the pipeline that hopefully, will make our anti bullying campaign animated, and bullying speeches creative.
+This year, I will give more time to this side of advocacy.
+Aside from the ongoing collaboration, giving talks for parents, teachers, and older kids, I have some projects in the pipeline that hopefully, will make our anti bullying campaign animated, and bullying speeches creative.
 I will share more of this in the coming weeks.

 Let us know in the comment section if you have a suggestion to reduce bullying and negative online experience.
 We will get in touch with you.